millsofmn/notes/project-management.md

 | Manage Proj Budget | Functional Mgr | Functional Mgr | Mixed | Proj Manager | Proj Manager |
 | Proj Mgr Role | Part Time | Part Time | Full Time | Full Time | Full Time |
 | Proj Admin Staff | Part Time | Part Time | Part Time | Full Time | Full Time |

+## Benefit Measurement Model

+The benefit measurement model uses a critera to determine if the cost of doing the project outweighs not doing it.
+There are four common benefits measurements methods:

+1. **Cost-Benefit Analysis**: compare the cost of the project to the financial gain of doing it.
+1. **Scoring Model**: has a predefined list of criteria against which the project is rated.
+1. **Payback Period**: is the cash flow technique that identifies the length of time it takes for the project to be profitable.
+1. **Economic Model**: is a series of financial calculations that or cashflow techniques which provide data on the overall financials of the project.
+    * **Discounted Cash Flow**: compares the futures value of the project's expected cash flow in today's dollars. (i.e. year 1 $400,000, year 2 $2.5 million and year 3 $3.2 million.
+    * **Net Present Value**: (NVP) is the difference between the present value of cash inflow and the present value of cash outflow over a period of time. (i.e. how much it cost to create and maintain verses how much money it will make over a period of time)
+    * **Internal Rate of Return**: (IRR) is the intrest rate at which a project will make money.
+It is determined by the discounted rate when present value of the inflow equals the original investment.
+(Once the cost of the project is paid for.
+What is the profitablity of it?
+Maintence verses Income)